I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Punishment of Slaves

-Owners and their overseers had total control over the lives of slaves; they could whip them without mercy and have no fear of suffering any consequences.
+Owners and their overseers had total control over the lives of slaves; they could whip them without mercy and had no fear of suffering any consequences.

-Or, whippings were handed out for no reason except to instill fear in the slaves and make them obedient.
+Whippings were also handed out for no reason except to instill fear in the slaves and make them obedient.

 “The master heard her and became so angry he came to her cabin seized and pulled her clothes from her body and tied her to a young sapling.
 He whipped her so brutally that her body was raw all over.
 When darkness fell her husband cut her down from the tree, during the day he was afraid to go near her.
 Rather than go back to the cabin she crawled on her knees to the woods and her husband brought grease for her to grease her raw body.”